Have you heard of Balmoral chicken? This Scottish favourite is a really simple recipe that is perfect for entertaining.

 🍱 Prepare in Advance

-- Prepare the chicken ready for cooking then cover and refrigerate until required up to 24 hours before cooking.
+- Prepare the balmoral chicken recipe ready for cooking then cover and refrigerate until required up to 24 hours before cooking.

 More poultry and game recipes to try